Thailand, Cambodia & Laos

 ITINERARY

-tour representative.
+local tour representative.
 Each guest will be sent via private taxi to the beautiful Siam Heritage hotel.
 Once settled in,

 participants will gather for our pre-trip orientation meeting, followed by dinner and a walking tour of Bangkok's most